 The computers in Kidder 028, 022 and stations 903 and 904 in the Milne Basement have a high speed fibre connection to the ClassroomSAN.
 When using the ClassroomSAN in these classrooms users will exprerence connection speeds many times faster than over the OSU network.
 The SAN appears as a drive on the desktop on the computers in these rooms.

-To connect to the ClassroomSAN from on campus:
+To connect to the ClassroomSAN from on or off campus:

 Send an email to firstname.lastname@example.org with the following information: